-Q: How do meta-analyses differ from other types of research summary, research synthesis or literature review?
+Q: How do meta-analyses differ from other types of research summary, research synthesis, or literature review?

 A: Narrative reviews, like those that populated journals such as Psychological Bulletin or the Review of Educational Research - both of which I edited in the 1970s, incidentally - were attempts to coalesce findings of multiple studies.
-They relied heavily on notions of "statistical significance", and they Prior to the introduction of meta-analysis, and regrettably too often afterwards, the typical research review ended with a call for more and better research, the vain search for the perfect study largely failed to reach a conclusion.
+They relied heavily on notions of "statistical significance," and they largely failed to reach a conclusion.
 Classic statistical significance in the soft sciences is attained by taking large samples; it's really that simple.
 Studies with large Ns - numbers of subjects, or observations - achieve statistical significance; studies with small Ns do not.
 Statistically significant results may not be of any practical significance.
-Paul Meehl called collections of significance tests "empirical power curves", i.e., worthless displays of which studies had large Ns and which did not.
+Paul Meehl called collections of significance tests "empirical power curves," i.e., worthless displays of which studies had large Ns and which did not.

 As research areas grew and studies on a single question could number in the dozens or even hundreds, attempts to discern trends in large masses of findings usually resulted in confusion.
-Prior to the introduction of metaanalysis, and regrettably too often afterwards, the typical research review ended with a call for more and better research, the vain search for the perfect study.
-But the perfect study never comes, and the mass of undigested study findings just lay there waiting to be analysed.
+Prior to the introduction of meta-analysis, and regrettably too often afterwards, the typical research review ended with a call for more and better research, the vain search for the perfect study.
+But the perfect study never comes, and the mass of undigested study findings just lay there waiting to be analyzed.

 Meta-analysis represents a simple change in perspective.
 Statistical methods aim to derive meaning from collections of data that in their individuality are uninterpretable or confusing.
 All 365 high-temperature readings for 2015 in Bismarck, North Dakota, reveal little; but 12 monthly averages displayed on graph paper paint a clear picture.
-The calculation of the correlation of SAT and GPA for 500 freshmen is what we call "primary analysis".
-The calculation of the average of 20 correlation coefficients from different studies of SAT and GPA correlation is called "meta-analysis".
+The calculation of the correlation of SAT and GPA for 500 freshmen is what we call "primary analysis."
+The calculation of the average of 20 correlation coefficients from different studies of SAT & GPA correlation is called "meta-analysis."
 The findings of multiple studies are data for a meta-analysis, just as the data points in a single study are data for a primary analysis.

-Q: What are the pros and cons of using a meta-analysis to summarise a body of research?
+Q: What are the pros and cons of using a meta-analysis to summarize a body of research?

 A: People who disliked the findings of some early meta-analyses - particularly those in the field of psychotherapy outcome research - thought they spotted a fatal flaw in the approach.
 "You can't compare the results of studies unless the studies are the same."
-The Apples and Oranges problem, they called it.
+The Apples & Oranges problem, they called it.

-The meta-analysis critics had fervour and indignation on their side.
-One labelled it "meta-silliness".
+The meta-analysis critics had fervor and indignation on their side.
+One labeled it "meta-silliness."
 Unfortunately, they had no ally in logic.
 The consideration of these critics' objection led me eventually to a central problem in modern philosophy: the identity problem.
 The first 100 or so pages of Robert Nozick's magnum opus Philosophical Explanations deal with the question, what does it mean to say that two things are identical?
-The very assertion that A and B are identical is selfcontradictory, since two things that are identical are the same thing, hence there are not two things.
-If experiment A and experiment B are "the same", then there is no need to coalesce their findings because their findings will have to be the same.
+The very assertion that A and B are identical is self-contradictory, since two things that are identical are the same thing, hence there are not two things.
+If experiment A and experiment B are "the same," then there is no need to coalesce their findings because their findings will have to be the same.